Clinics & Services

 Flu vaccinations are only routinely offered to patients over 65, carers, pregnant ladies and those patients that are at risk.
 If you fall into one of these categories then practice will have already have contacted you.
 If you have not contacted the practice and you fall into one of these categories then please contact the practice.

 Minor operations can be done in our treatment room.
 Please discuss this with your doctor, who will then arrange for you to be given an appointment.
-Dr Jellyman runs our minor surgery clinics in the practice every third week.
+Dr Wozniak runs our minor surgery/injection clinics in the practice every month.
 Please note that there may on occasions be waiting times to access this service.

 Patients with asthma will be invited to this clinic for review at least once a year.
 Patients experiencing problems with their asthma can make an appointment by contacting reception.